mattvenn/teensy-audio-fx/README.md

 * moving a knob without pressing record will wipe the pattern and set it all to the current knob value
 * leds for buttons are tempo, if recording, and if wiping
 * 4 leds on top right show progression through the bar

+## Notes

+Problem with knowing when to write or erase knob automation data.
+In the software, you know because the handle is clicked.
+But in hw if you do

+for knob in knobs:
+    if (button.write && knob.changed)
+        set_new_data(knob.value, step)

+what happens if you wiggle the knob and then hold it in one place.
+And if you have

+for knob in knobs:
+    if (button.write)
+        set_new_data(knob.value, step)

+Then all knob automation will be overwritten as soon as write button is pressed.

+So probably need state machine where writing is started on knob move, and then stopped when write is released

+Also, in testing, knob value is fairly noisy and even with filtering in hw and sw still not easy to know if it's changed while remaining responsive.